 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This detective mystery was published by Orion Books on 2009 and has 471 pages.
+This detective mystery that was published by Orion Books on 2009 and has 471 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Exit Music, Impossible Dead, Standing in Another Man's Grave, A Good Hanging, Saints of the Shadow Bible, Even Dogs in the Wild, Rather Be the Devil
+Other books by this author which I have reviewed include Exit Music, Impossible Dead, Standing in Another Man's Grave, A Good Hanging, Saints of the Shadow Bible, Even Dogs in the Wild, Rather Be the Devil

 First in the Inspector Malcolm Fox detective series, a spin-off from his Detective Inspector Rebus series set in Edinburgh, Scotland.